-Editor’s note: It is proposed that this clause contains some brief background for the TR33.811.

 (To Rapporteur: The text below is new)

 The 5G mobile networks is envisioned to enable fast deployment of new services, support of diverse services and business models, and provision of differentiated services in terms of functionalities, performance, and security protection.
 Network slicing is a new network technology/architecture to be employed to meet these requirements.

-3GPP working groups have been studying on and standardizing various aspects related to network slicing.
-For example, 3GPP SA2 completed its study on architecture and security for next generation system and is specifying the normative text for network slicing as one of 5G features in TS23.501 [x1] and TS23.502 [x2].
-3GPP SA3 completed its Technical Report TR33.899 [x3] and included studies on the security aspects on network slicing.
-More recently, 3GPP SA5 has completed its study on management and orchestration of network slicing for next generation network with published TR28.801 [5].
-In June 2017, 3GPP SA5 started the normative work for Release 15 in the following aspects:
+Network slicing has been studied and being standardized in various aspects.
+For example, the architecture for next generation system is being specified with the network slicing as one of the 5G features in TS23.501 [x1] and TS23.502 [x2].
+More recently, the management and orchestration of network slicing has been studied for the next generation network and the study report was published in TR28.801 [5].
+The normative text for the provisioning of network slicing for 5G networks and services and the management of network slicing in mobile networks, concepts, use cases and requirements is being specified in TS 28.531 [3] and TS 28.530 [2].